borgestrand/scarlett-instrumentation/README.md

 input_id = returned id of input device for use with Octave audio subsystem output_id = returned id of output device for use with Octave audio subsystem name = "2i2" to search for Focusrite Scarlett 2i2 device
+Status: Worked on Win10 / Octave 8.3.0, on Win11, returned output_id is off

+### Play two sine waves
+function sc_sine_generator(output_id, fs, resolution, freq_L, amplitude_L, freq_R, amplitude_R, duration)
+output_id = id of output device for use with Octave audio subsystem fs = sample rate in Hz, typically 96000.
+You may need to set this manually in your OS as well resolution = resolutin in bits.
+Use 24. ou may need to set this manually in your OS as well freq_L = the frequency in Hz to be used in the Left output channel, [0, fs/2) amplitude_L = the normalized amplitude for the Left channel, [0, 1) freq_R = the frequency in Hz to be used in the Right output channel, [0, fs/2) amplitude_R = the normalized amplitude for the Right channel, [0, 1) duration = the duration of the tone in seconds
+Status: Works on Win11 / Octave 8.3.0 with manually set output_id